Yasi92/read-and-recommend/testing.md

 - Click on the "Delete" button on the added books and make sure before the deletion it opens a delete confirmation modal.
 - Make sure the modal triggers the right book to delete.
 - Ignore the deletion and make sure it returns safely to the profile page.
-- Submit the deletion and make sure the feedback message displays on the page informing the book was deleted.
+- Submit the deletion and make sure the feedback message pops up on the page informing the book was deleted.
 - Find another book that was not added by the user and make sure the "Delete" and "Edit" buttons are not accessible.
 - Click on the "Read More" text on the book description and make sure it expands the description text.
 - Try to write a review in the review form and submit it when the user is not logged in and make sure it returns to the login page with a feedback message asking the user to login first.